How to Sell a House As-Is in Ohio

 Price to reflect as-is condition

 Some of the top factors that impact the value of an as-is listing in Ohio include the area the house is located in, its size, estimated cost of repairs, the size of the lot, and the overall layout of the home.
-If the house has an open floor plan, is in a desirable area, and has a large yard, even if it needs repairs, it will be an attractive option to many buyers in Ohio.
+A home with an open floor plan, a spacious yard, and a great location will still catch the eye of many buyers in Ohio, even if it needs repairs.

 Do ever-so-light preparations

-Even for as-is home listings in Ohio, Lynn typically recommends sellers complete the following:
+Even for as-is home listings in Ohio, Lynn typically recommends that sellers complete the following:

 Photograph to show potential